How to Build a Start-up

 The Zahn Innovation Center includes a state of the art business incubator and access to a wide variety of engineering laboratories and other facilities.
 The Center holds competitions, providing incentives and awarding cash prizes to student teams that come together with promising entrepreneurial ventures.
 The Center is designed to accelerate ideas into functioning, growing companies.
 The Zahn Innovation Center works closely with SDSU’s Entrepreneurial Management Center.

 17. Other Resources

-Center for Business Planning a library of resources that covers topics such as market analysis, competitive analysis, investment financing, production management, tax problems, legal issues, financial statements and writing a business plan.
+A library of resources that covers topics such as market analysis, competitive analysis, investment financing, production management, tax problems, legal issues, financial statements and writing a business plan.

 The center for Entreprenomics serves as a regional clearinghouse of information and resources for entrepreneurs and a support system for new business development in North County.

 The Ewing Marion Kauffman Foundation is a non-profit organization dedicated to furthering the development of the art and science of Entrepreneurship.

 Search for federal laboratory inventions that are available for transfer to business partners.
 From this page you can locate a particular type of technology from the nationwide system of federal labs and research centers.